 Acme Roofing Company – Gutter Repair, Metal Roofs, Top Contractor

 Stuffing industry terms or location keywords may give you a big boost, but it will also land you in ‘Google My Business jail’…

 Most likely, Google will just edit out the spam.
-There is a chance though that your listing could be removed and that’s a disaster because…
+There is a chance though that your listing could be removed because of a Google quality rater finding other issues in their review, and that’s a disaster because…

 Google trusts business entities that have been around a while.